 Add new metrics

-- Sequence Type: Provides the ability to use chose the type of numerical sequence used for your metric
+- Sequence Type: This dropdown allows you to choose the type of numerical sequence you prefer for this metric.

 - Linear: Values increment linearly (1,2,3,4,5)